mihalis2412/Extrapolating-Survival-Curves/README.md

 - Gompertz,
 - Gamma,
 - and Generalized Gamma distributions.
+- Cox PH model.
+- Royston-Parmar splines,
+- Poly-Weibull distribution.

 # Model Evaluation and Selection:

 - Computes and compares information criteria such as AIC and BIC for model selection.

-- Implements advanced models like Royston-Parmar splines and Poly-Weibull distributions.

 - Extrapolates survival curves beyond the observed data range using different packages (e.g., rms and survival).